tetratelabs/func-e/RATIONALE.md

 `getenvoy extension init`.
 Input [example](data/example/init/templates) and [extension](data/extension/init/templates) templates are embedded in the `getenvoy` binary for user convenience.

-We implement embedding with a Go 1.16 with a directive `//go:embed templates/*`, which presents an `fs.FS` interface of the directory tree.
+We implement embedding with a Go 1.16+ directive `//go:embed templates/*`, which presents an `fs.FS` interface of the directory tree.
+Using this requires no extra build steps.
+Ex. `go build -o getenvoy ./cmd/getenvoy/main.go` works.

-This is a standard library, and requires no extra build steps.
 However, there are some constraints to understand.
-It is accepted that while imperfect, this solution is more sustainable than a bespoke alternative to embedding.
+It is accepted that while imperfect, this solution is an acceptable alternative to a custom solution.

 ### Embedded files must be in a sub-path
-The go source file embedding content via `go:embed` must reference files without leaving the current directory tree.
+The go source file embedding content via `go:embed` must reference paths in the current directory tree.
+In other words, paths like `../../templates` are not allowed.

-This means we have to move the embedded directory tree where code refers to it, or make an accessor utility referred to elsewhere.
+This means we have to move the embedded directory tree where code refers to it, or make an accessor utility for each directory root.
 We use the latter pattern, specifically here:
 * [data/example/init/templates.go](data/example/init/templates.go)
 * [data/extension/init/templates.go](data/extension/init/templates.go)